-Priority must be a multiple of 4096.
-2\(Forward Delay Time-1) should be greater than or equal to the Max Age.
-The Max Age should be greater than or equal to 2\(Hello Time + 1).
+Priority must be a multiple of 4096. $2(Forward\ Delay\ Time-1)$ should be greater than or equal to the Max Age.
+The Max Age should be greater than or equal to $2(Hello\ Time+1)$.

-Label Description RSTP mode Enables or disables RSTP mode.
+Label Description RSTP mode You must enable or disable RSTP function before configuring the related parameters.
 Priority (0-61440) A value used to identify the root bridge.
-The bridge with the lowest priority is selected as the root.
-If more than one bridges have the same priority, the one with the lowest MAC address will be selected.
+The bridge with the lowest value has the highest priority and is selected as the root.
 If the value changes, you must reboot the switch.
-The value must be a multiple of 4096 according to the protocol standard rule Max Age Time(6-40) The number of seconds a bridge waits without receiving STP configuration messages before attempting a reconfiguration.
-The valid value is between 6 and 40.
+The value must be a multiple of 4096 according to the protocol standard rule Max Age Time(6-40) The number of seconds a bridge waits without receiving Spanning-tree Protocol configuration messages before attempting a reconfiguration.
+The valid value is between 6 through 40.
 Hello Time (1-10) The time interval a switch sends out the BPDU packet to check RSTP current status.
-The time is measured in seconds and the valid value is between 1 and 10.
+The time is measured in seconds and the valid value is between 1 through 10.
 Forwarding Delay The time of a port waits before changing from RSTP learning and Time (4-30) listening states to forwarding state.
-The valid value is between 4 and 30.
+The valid value is between 4 through 30.
 Apply Click to apply the configurations.